top of page

 The build starts with the survey crew.

-Our job was to measure and mark where the seven chakra temples by artist Spencer Kane will be.
+Our job at burning man was to measure and mark where the seven chakra temples by artist Spencer Kane will be.
 My shifts were from 6:30 am to 11:30 am.
 At 11:30 the heat is nearly unbearable already.
 The heat gets to you in different ways – like wanting to just drop into bed even though the camp next to you is blasting electronic dance music at full volume.
 You need to be extra careful to stay hydrated – and not to get super grumpy.
 Self-care takes an importance that’s even higher than in the default world.

 Survey crew